1 of 12

-Since saying goodbye to Vanessa, Szohr has popped up in several movies and television shows, and has a still-under-wraps role in the upcoming Twin Peaks revival, alongside hundreds of other actors (no, really — Showtime announced the names of 217 actors that would be appearing on the show).
+Since saying goodbye to Vanessa, Szohr has popped up in several movies and television shows, as well as Taylor Swift's music video for pop banger "22".
+She also had role in the 2017 Twin Peaks revival, alongside hundreds of other actors (no, really — Showtime announced the names of 217 actors that would be appearing on the show).

 10 of 12